ankrutik/notes/aws/solutions_arch_cert/notes.md

 ### Geolocation

 routing of traffic based on geographical location of your user.
-Not to be confused with latency based, here we are restricting users to a site based on their geograhical location and not worrying about latency.
+Not to be confused with latency based, here we are restricting users to a site based on their geographical location and not worrying about latency.

 ### Geoproximity (Traffic flow only)

 routing based on geographical location of your user and your resources.

-optionally choose to route more or kess to a given resource based on a bias value.
+optionally choose to route more or less to a given resource based on a bias value.

 bias expands or shrinks the **size of the geographical location from which traffic is routed** to a resource.